Service Without Sahajiyaism

 First of all, you must do service under the guidance of Gurudev, then you will know what is necessary to do.
 We are not independent, we are always under the guidance of Gurudev.
 We are like a chatak bird—we must always anxiously wait for service and, when an order comes, we should immediately do that service.
 This is the service mood.

 Sometimes, we think we do service, but it can also be karma.
 Gurudev always gives this example—when a cat carries a rat in its mouth and when it carries its baby in its mouth, both look the same, but the mood is not the same because when a cat takes a rat by its mouth, it takes it for its own enjoyment, to eat it; but when a cat takes its baby by its mouth, it does it for the service of the kitten.
-So, sometimes we see this in the temple also—we do something, but we are actually doing what that comes to our mind, and we do not follow what the scriptures say, what Gurudev had told.
+So, sometimes we see this in the temple also—we do something, but we are actually doing whatever comes to our mind, and we do not follow what the scriptures say, what Gurudev had told.
 Then, our actions become karma, the result of karma is karma-bandhan, bondage of karma, and as a result of karma-bandhan, one goes to hell.
 So, when we do service, we must do it following the guidance of Gurudev, the guidance of senior Vaishnavs.
 If there is any contradiction or any problem, you can easily ask your Gurudev, "I want to do this, and my temple manager says I should do like that.
 Is it correct or not?"
 You can easily clarify it and harmonise everything in this way.

 Devotee: What I mean is that when I do something, I do not necessarily feel I want to do it, I do not feel some enthusiasm, rather I just know I have to do it, so I do it.
 I do it almost like a robot, just because I am told to do something.
 I do not feel some genuine, heart-felt enthusiasm.

-You are not getting enthusiasm because if somebody some has material desires, then enthusiasm does not come easily.
+You are not getting enthusiasm because if somebody has material desires, then enthusiasm does not come easily.
 If you have a great desire to do some service, then you can easily accomplish that service.
 Enthusiasm comes through continuous service, through proper practice.
 You must serve, serve, and serve.
 You say you have been serving in the temple for only one year, but one year is not sufficient, it is necessary to serve more and more, until your death—then you will not be tired.
 You are disappointed, "Oh, I have done service for one year, but I am not getting any result," that is why you sometimes become tired.

 [Another] devotee adds: Sometimes, the question may be also that there is so much viddhi-marga—we have to do this, we have to do that, and not just in the Deities' service, but in the temple in general, we have to follow so many rules; but at the same time we want to have some love for what we are doing.